 Why would I need a mobility scooter in Tenerife?

-Many of the older generation manage just fine at home without any help, but they often find it just a little too hot and a little too hilly to get about comfortably in Tenerife, so they opt for a mobility scooter to take the weight of their feet and make getting about much easier.
+Many of the older generations manage just fine at home without any help, but they often find it just a little too hot and a little too hilly to get about comfortably in Tenerife, so they opt for a mobility scooter to take the weight of their feet and make getting about much easier.

 As with anywhere, including Tenerife, there’s always going to be areas that don’t accommodate mobility scooters as much as other places.
 In Tenerife, that’s mainly the north of the island.
 Orange Badge is based in Los Cristianos in the south of Tenerife, which is the most mobility friendly part of the island, with ramps and even beaches where you can take your electric chair or mobility scooter.
 Las Americas and Playa de Fañabe are also good for accommodating mobility scooters.
 Los Gigantes, on the other hand, is absolutely not suitable for those who need mobility equipment, as all pavements have palm trees placed in the middle and the village is situated on a cliffside, making it dangerous to move about on a mobility scooter.
 The best thing to do is do your research.
 We have been here for over 16 years now and have a pretty complete understanding of the accommodation here in Tenerife and the requirements of the disabled and less able, so if you do have any questions, please don’t hesitate to ask.